motif-project/motif-app-examples/script/anvil-testnet/readme.md

-The following instructions explain how to manually deploy the Example from scratch including EigenLayer and BitDSM specific contracts using Foundry (forge) to a local anvil chain, and start Typescript Operator application and tasks.
+The following instructions explain how to manually deploy the Example from scratch including EigenLayer and MOTIF specific contracts using Foundry (forge) to a local anvil chain, and start Typescript Operator application and tasks.

 # Local Deployment Guide

-This guide explains how to deploy the Example project locally using Foundry (forge), including EigenLayer and BitDSM contracts.
+This guide explains how to deploy the Example project locally using Foundry (forge), including EigenLayer and MOTIF specific contracts.
 It also covers setting up the Typescript Operator application and tasks.

 ## Prerequisites